kinnara-digital-studio/kecak-workflow/docs/gettingStarted_Overview.md

 # Overview

 Managing business processes can be cumbersome and time consuming.
-Our Kecak Workflow platform helps you focusing in your core business, instead of administrative problems.
+Our Kecak Workflow platform helps focusing in the core business, instead of administrative problems.

 # KECAK WORKFLOW